-- 48. There are multiple questions of law and fact common to the Identity Class that predominate over any questions solely affecting individual members, including, but not limited to, all of the common questions set out with respect to the Bout Class above, in addition to the following: - a. whether the Defendant expropriated or exploited the Identities of members of the Identity Class in UFC Licensed Merchandise or Promotional Materials during the Class Period; - b. whether the Defendant's actions alleged herein caused injury to the Identity Class Plaintiffs and the members of the Identity Class in the form of suppressed compensation; - c. the appropriate measure of damages; and - d. the propriety of declaratory and injunctive relief. - 49.
-The number of members of the Identity Class is so numerous and geographically dispersed that joinder of all members is impracticable.
-Although the precise number of such individuals is currently unknown, Plaintiffs believe that the number of members is, at minimum, in the hundreds and that such individuals reside across the country, including in this District. - 50.
-The Identity Class Plaintiffs' claims are typical of those of the Identity Class they seek to represent.
-Plaintiffs Cung Le, Nathan Quarry, Jon Fitch, Brandon Vera, Luis Javier Vazquez, and Kyle Kingsbury, like all other members of the Identity Class, have been injured by the UFC's illegally obtained monopoly and monopsony power, resulting in Plaintiffs' suppressed earnings from the UFC's exploitation of their Identities. - 51.
-The Identity Class Plaintiffs are more than adequate representatives of the Identity Class and their chosen Class Counsel (the undersigned) are more than adequate attorneys.
-The Identity Class Plaintiffs have the incentive, and are committed, to prosecuting this action for the benefit of the Identity

-Class.
-The Identity Class Plaintiffs have no interests that are antagonistic to those of the Identity Class.
-The Identity Class Plaintiffs have retained counsel experienced in antitrust and class action litigation.
+- e. whether the UFC engaged in unlawful exclusionary conduct to impair the opportunities of actual or potential rivals in the Relevant Markets; - f. whether the UFC entered into exclusionary agreements with actual or potential rival MMA Promoters, MMA venues, or other entities, that foreclosed the UFC's actual or potential rivals from competing in the Relevant Markets; - g. whether the terms in the UFC's contracts requiring exclusivity are, when taken together, anticompetitive; - h. whether Defendants' exclusionary scheme had anticompetitive effects in the Relevant Markets; - i. whether Defendants' actions alleged herein caused injury to Plaintiffs and the members of the Class in the form of artificially suppressed compensation for participating in UFC-promoted MMA bouts taking place in or broadcast in the U.S.; - j. the appropriate measure of aggregate damages; and - k. the propriety of declaratory and injunctive relief. - 36.
+The members of the Class are so numerous and geographically dispersed that joinder of all members is impracticable.
+Although the precise number of such individuals is currently unknown, Plaintiffs believe that the number of members in the Class is, at minimum, in the hundreds, and that the members reside across the United States, including in this District. - 37.
+Plaintiffs' claims are typical of those of the Class they seek to represent.
+Plaintiffs, like all other members of the Class, were injured by the UFC's illegally obtained monopsony power that resulted in artificially suppressed compensation for competing in UFC bouts. - 38.
+Plaintiffs are more than adequate representatives of the Class and their chosen Class Counsel (the undersigned) are more than adequate attorneys.
+Plaintiffs have the incentive, and are committed to prosecuting this action, for the benefit of the Class.
+Plaintiffs have no interests that are antagonistic to those of the Class.
+Plaintiffs have retained counsel highly experienced in antitrust and class action litigation. - 39.

-- 52. This action is maintainable as a class action under Fed.
-R. Civ.
-P. 23(b)(2) because the UFC has acted and refused to act on grounds that apply generally to the Identity Class, and final injunctive and declaratory relief is appropriate, and necessary, with respect to the Identity Class as a whole. - 53.
 This action is maintainable as a class action under Fed.
 R. Civ.
+P. 23(b)(2) because

+Defendants have acted and refused to act on grounds that apply generally to the Class, and final injunctive and declaratory relief is appropriate, and necessary, with respect to the Class as a whole.

-P. 23(b)(3) because questions of law and fact common to the Identity Class predominate over any questions affecting only individual members of the Identity Class.
+- 40. This action is maintainable as a class action under Fed.
+R. Civ.
+P. 23(b)(3) because questions of law and fact common to the Class predominate over any questions affecting only individual members of the Class.
 A class action is superior to other available methods for the fair and efficient adjudication of this controversy.
 Prosecution as a class action will eliminate the possibility of repetitious litigation.
 Treatment of this case as a class action will permit a large number of similarly situated persons to adjudicate their common claims in a single forum simultaneously, efficiently, and without the duplication of effort and expense that numerous individual actions would engender.
 Class treatment will also permit the adjudication of relatively small claims by many class members who otherwise could not afford to litigate an antitrust claim such as that asserted in this Complaint.
-The Identity Class Plaintiffs are aware of no difficulties which would render this case unmanageable. - 54.
-The Identity Class Plaintiffs and members of the Identity Class have all suffered, and will continue to suffer, antitrust injury and damages as a result of the UFC's monopoly and monopsony power that has been acquired, enhanced, and maintained by the anticompetitive scheme challenged in this Complaint.
+Plaintiffs are aware of no difficulties that would render this case unmanageable. - 41.
+Plaintiffs and members of the Class have all suffered, and will continue to suffer, antitrust injury and damages as a result of the UFC's acquisition, enhancement, and/or maintenance of monopsony power in the Relevant Input Market.